High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Introduction

-Given these recent advances in solving BSS, there has been growing acknowledgement that BSS enjoys significant statistical superiority over the aforementioned alternative methods. \cite{bertsimas2016best} and \cite{bertsimas2020sparse} numerically demonstrated higher predictive power and lower false discovery rate (FDR) respectively of the BSS solution compared to LASSO. \cite{fan2020best} and \cite{zhu2021early} reported that the approximate BSS solutions provided by IHT have much fewer false discoveries than LASSO, SCAD and SIS, especially in the presence of highly correlated design.
+Given these recent advances in solving BSS, there has been growing acknowledgment that BSS enjoys significant statistical superiority over the aforementioned alternative methods. \cite{bertsimas2016best} and \cite{bertsimas2020sparse} numerically demonstrated higher predictive power and lower false discovery rate (FDR) respectively of the BSS solution compared to LASSO. \cite{guo2020best} and \cite{zhu2021early} reported that the approximate BSS solutions provided by IHT have much fewer false discoveries than LASSO, SCAD and SIS, especially in the presence of highly correlated design.
 They also theoretically showed that the model selection behavior of BSS does not explicitly depend on the restricted eigenvalue condition for the design \citep{bickel2009simultaneous, van2009conditions}, a condition which appears unavoidable (assuming a standard computational complexity conjecture) for any polynomial-time method \citep{zhang2014lower}.
 This suggests that BSS is robust against design collinearity in terms of model selection.

-In this paper, we mainly focus on the \emph{precise} asymptotic bound, i.e., the bound with the optimal constant, for the minimum signal strength that allows BSS to achieve model consistency.
-Under a specific asymptotic setup, we show that BSS achieves asymptotic exact recovery of the true model once the minimum signal strength is above the information theoretic lower bound, meaning that BSS is optimal in terms of the requirement on the signal strength.
-In contrast, previous works such as \cite{wainwright2009information} and \cite{fan2020best} analyze BSS from a non-asymptotic perspective: they show that BSS can achieve model consistency under the optimal rate of the sample complexity.
-But their analyses are tight only up to a multiplicative constants.
+In this paper, we mainly focus on the \emph{precise} asymptotic bound, i.e., the bound with the optimal constant for the minimum signal strength that allows BSS to achieve model consistency.
+Under a specific asymptotic setup, we show that BSS achieves asymptotic exact recovery of the true model once the minimum signal strength parameter is above the information-theoretic lower bound, meaning that BSS is optimal in terms of the requirement on the signal strength. {In contrast, previous works such as \cite{aeron2010information, wainwright2009information, rad2011nearly} analyze BSS from a sample complexity point of view: they show that BSS can achieve model consistency under the optimal rate of the sample complexity, and under different asymptotic regimes.
+Later \cite{ndaoud2020optimal} showed the existence of a polynomial-time method that achieves model consistency under the same sufficient condition on $n$ as BSS for i.i.d.
+Gaussian design.
+For general Gaussian design, \cite{wainwright2009information} showed a similar result for BSS.
+But the analyses of all these works are tight only up to multiplicative constants. }

 The rest of the paper is organized as follows.
 Section \ref{sec: Ultra rare and weak minimum signal regime} introduces the Asymptotically Ultra-Rare and Weak Minimum signal (AURWM) regime that accommodates heterogeneous signal strengths.
 Section \ref{sec: Thresholding procedures} shows that in the presence of strong heterogeneity of the signal strength, marginal screening procedures fail to achieve model consistency under the AURWM regime with probability converging to 1.
 In Section \ref{sec: Analysis of ML decoder}, we derive the asymptotic minimax 0-1 loss under the AURWM regime and show that BSS is optimal in terms of the requirement on the minimum signal strength.
 In Section \ref{sec: A novel algorithm}, we propose a computationally tractable two-stage algorithm that also enjoys model consistency under essentially the same condition as BSS.
 Finally, in Section \ref{sec: simulations}, we carry out simulation studies and numerically demonstrate the superiority of our method over other competing methods.